La-Lojban/lojban.pw/src/md_pages/welcome.md

 * [PDF](/vreji/uencu/learn-lojban.pdf) - in a PDF file for download

-### Unofficial ‘Complete Lojban Language’ book, May 2021 edition
+### Unofficial ‘Complete Lojban Language’ book, July 2021 edition

 Adheres to the original book published in 1997 and: